 Kate Lindsey

-Recent career highlights have also included her debut at La Scala, Milan in a Weill double-bill of Mahagonny-Songspiel and Die sieben Todsünden and the title role in the world premiere of Olga Neuwirth’s Orlando at the Vienna State Opera, where she has also sung Donna Elvira (Don Giovanni), Nerone (L’incoronazione di Poppea), La Musica and La Speranza (L’Orfeo) and Penelope (Il ritorno d’Ulisse in patria).
-She has performed more than 100 times at the Met, including as Cherubino (Le nozze di Figaro), Annio (La clemenza di Tito), Zerlina (Don Giovanni), Hänsel (Hänsel und Gretel), Muse / Nicklausse (Les Contes d’Hoffmann), Nerone (Agrippina) and, most recently, Idamante (Idomeneo).
-She has sung the title role of Miranda (with music by Purcell and others) in Katie Mitchell’s production under Raphaël Pichon at the Opéra Comique in Paris, and performed Sister Helen in Jake Heggie’s Dead Man Walking at the Washington National Opera.
+Recent career highlights have also included her debut at La Scala in a Weill double-bill of Mahagonny-Songspiel and Die sieben Todsünden and the title role in the world premiere of Olga Neuwirth’s Orlando at the Vienna State Opera, where she has also appeared in new productions as Nerone (L’incoronazione di Poppea), La Musica and La Speranza (L’Orfeo), Penelope (Il ritorno d’Ulisse in patria), Donna Elvira (Don Giovanni) and Despina (Così fan tutte).
+She has appeared more than 100 times at the Met, in roles including Cherubino (Le nozze di Figaro), Annio (La clemenza di Tito), Zerlina (Don Giovanni), Hänsel, Muse/Nicklausse (Les Contes d’Hoffmann), Nerone (Agrippina) and, most recently, Idamante (Idomeneo).
+She sang Offred in a new production of Poul Ruders’s The Handmaid’s Tale at the English National Opera, the title role of Miranda (with music by Purcell and others) in Katie Mitchell’s production under Raphaël Pichon at the Opéra Comique in Paris, and Sister Helen in Jake Heggie’s Dead Man Walking at the Washington National Opera.
+Her most recent Salzburg Festival appearance was in 2024 as Offenbach’s Muse / Nicklausse.

 Kate Lindsey appears in concert with leading orchestras.
 She has worked with conductors including Harry Bicket, James Conlon, Vladimir Jurowski, Pablo Heras-Casado, James Levine, David Robertson, William Christie, Yannick Nézet-Séguin, Thomas Guggeis, Philippe Jordan, Kent Nagano, Teodor Currentzis, Thomas Hengelbrock and Franz Welser-Möst.